 A butt or box hinge is a cast version of the bulldog hinge.
 Gate post diameter is specific to each hinge with the strap collar accommodating both 1-5/8″ and 1-7/8″ diameters for the frames of the gates.

-Instead of using a U-bolt to attach the hinge to the post, butt hinges have a cast clamp sandwiching the post between the two pieces.
+Instead of using a U-bolt to attach the chain link gate hinges to the post, butt hinges have a cast clamp sandwiching the post between the two pieces.
 They have the same range of motion as the bulldog hinge as well as allowing gates to swing in either direction.

 180 Degree Hinge

-A 180 degree hinge does just what its name entails.
+180 degree chain link gate hinges do just what its name entails.
 It allows a chain link fence gates to swing 180 degrees open.
 However, only in one direction.

 Available in both cast or pressed steel, 180 degree hinges are mostly found on commercial gates.
 Both the gate frame and hinge post sizes are specific when purchasing.